 Joe is the Managing Director of Gnostyx Research Inc. (http://www.gnostyx.com), a company he founded to help organizations to leverage content technologies to achieve sustainable business benefits.
 Over the last 25 years, he has led over 100 content management initiatives in a wide variety of industries including aerospace, defense, software, telecommunications, engineering, construction, education, publishing, government, and healthcare.
 He has been leading large-scale and leading-edge DITA projects for global enterprises since 2005.
 Blogging as the Content Philosopher (http://www.gollner.ca), he continues to explore how content and content processes can be better leveraged to improve how organizations operate, adapt, and manage themselves.

-Debbie Roemer is based in Silicon Valley and works for Sigma Technology as VP Business Development.
-Prior to that, Deb was a Director of Engineering at Ericsson, responsible for leading information development and training projects across NA, Europe, China, and India.
-She specializes in bringing skilled technical writers into software engineering teams, improving quality, speed, and productivity.
-With 15+ years’ experience, Deb has steered her teams through acquisitions and integrations, a DITA/CCMS transformation, and the transition from waterfall to Agile.
+Debbie Roemer is based in Silicon Valley and has 20+ years’ experience leading information development and training teams across NA, Europe, China, and India.
+She enjoys bringing skilled technical writers into software engineering teams, improving quality, speed, and productivity.
+Deb has steered her organizations through acquisitions and integrations, a DITA/CCMS transformation, outsourcing and offshoring, and the transition to Agile.
 She’s known for her ability to win executive support to drive improvement initiatives, and for her creative approaches to solving resource constraints.
-Deb believes that her most critical success factor is the ability to quantify and promote the strategic importance of information and its impact on key business metrics like revenue, customer satisfaction, and brand.
-Deb values CIDM membership as essential for our profession, helping us build connections across industries, sharing trends and opportunities, and providing insights into companies’ challenges and strategies.
+Deb believes that her most critical success factor is the ability to quantify and promote the strategic importance of information and its impact on key business metrics.

 The Advisor Emeriti members continue to offer their support and expertise to the CIDM –